Is your business investing in a local marketing strategy? If not, then you're missing out on bringing in new customers.

 This is perhaps the most effective (and quickest) local marketing strategy for getting your business found by nearby searchers.
 This is because business listings show up at the top of search results when users conduct a related search.

-This beats the #1 spot, which can take companies many months to reach.
+This beats the #1 spot on SERPs, which can take companies many months (if not years) to reach.
 But that's not the case with Google My Business (GMB).

 Once you claim or create your business listing, you can get ranked fast.
 As long as there's not a lot of competition in your area and you optimize your citation, you'll get a high ranking.